 Medium: Pastel on wood

 Dimensions: 11 7/8 x 16 in.
 (30.2 x 40.6 cm)

 Credit Line: The Walter H. and Leonore Annenberg Collection, Gift of Walter H. and Leonore Annenberg, 1999, Bequest of Walter H. Annenberg, 2002

-Degas remained faithful to racing scenes throughout his career, stepping up their production in the 1880s.
-He manipulated his horses and jockeys from one picture to the next—enlarging, reversing, or reducing them to fit the background.
-Indeed, all the figures here appear in earlier works, and some of the poses have pedigrees even more distinguished than the horses: the prancing mount and rider at the center derive from Benozzo Gozzoli's Journey of the Magi (1459; Palazzo Medici-Riccardi, Florence), which Degas copied in Florence in 1859.
+Degas undertook racing scenes throughout his career, characteristically manipulating his horses and jockeys from one picture to the next.
+All the figures here appear in earlier works, and some of the poses have pedigrees even more distinguished than the horses: the prancing mount and rider at the center derive from Benozzo Gozzoli's Journey of the Magi in the Palazzo Medici-Riccardi, Florence, which Degas had copied in 1859.
 This picture is nevertheless unusual for its medium—pastel on a plain, unvarnished panel.
-With skillful economy of means, Degas allowed the wood to color the sky and distant landscape, which suggests a village in Normandy, and to provide a warm undertone for the turf in the foreground.
+With skillful economy of means, Degas allowed the wood to color the sky and distant landscape, and to provide a warm undertone for the turf in the foreground.